jakubelias/uu5-tobuy/README.md

     > gradle test

 Result of tests can be found in folder /build/reports/tests.
 It is created in interactive html format.

-# Run application

-In project root directory run command

-    > gradle uuRun

-Application starts locally on embedded tomcat on default port 8080 and can be accessed e.g. with browser (http://localhost:8080).

 # Distribution Package Creation